Affiliated IHO Alumni

 Dissertation: Hominin dietary niche breadth expansion during Pliocene environmental change in eastern Africa

-Advisor: William Kimbel and Kaye Reed (co-chairs)
+Advisors: William Kimbel and Kaye Reed

 2019